shangjingbo1226/shangjingbo1226.github.io/_teaching/2024-fall-CSE291-DSC253-TM.md

 Online Lecturing for First Week
 ======

-To offer waitlist students opportunities to learn more about this course, in the first week, we deliver the lecture over Zoom: [https://ucsd.zoom.us/j/98881116686](https://ucsd.zoom.us/j/98881116686).
+To offer waitlist students opportunities to learn more about this course, we deliver the first two lectures over Zoom: [https://ucsd.zoom.us/j/98881116686](https://ucsd.zoom.us/j/98881116686).
 The lectures will be recorded.

 Overview
 ======